 A Start by clicking the Advanced Search button on the library homepage.
 If prompted, log in using your SSO ID and password.

 B On the Advanced Search page, you should see 3 search boxes.
-(If you don’t, click the Advanced Search link on this page too.)
+(If you don’t, click the Advanced Search link below the single search box.)
 Type fiction in the top search box and change its field to SU Subject Terms.

 C In the search bar for the second line, add additional keywords that will help narrow the search to a type of fiction you enjoy reading.
 Separate any related terms with the word or.
 You can add keywords in the third line as well—but the more lines you add, the fewer results you’ll get.
 Examples of keywords you might include in either search box:

 D In addition to print books, the results will include eBooks and articles (such as book reviews).
-If you only want to see print books you have a couple of options—just don’t use them at the same time.
+However, if you want to see only print books you have a couple of options—just don’t use them at the same time.

 2 If you want to expand to see print books owned by other UM System libraries that may or may not also be owned by UMSL, select the Books filter and deselect the filter titled Location: Library Depository, UMSL Mercantile Library, UMSL Online, UMSL Thomas Jefferson Library.
 This filter is applied by default and appears inside the box in the Limiters section.